martinheisterkamp/Klosterke/README.md

 `npm install`

+`php artisan migrate:fresh --seed`

 `npm run dev`

 ### Task list
+- [x] Finish the unit tests according to the assignment
+- [x] Come up with a design
+- [x] Set up Laravel project
+- [x] Add Vue 3
+- [x] Add Inertia
-* Create models and migrations
+- [ ] Create models and migrations
-* Send data to Vue components as props via the controller
+- [ ] Send data to Vue components as props via the controller
-* Create static info table component displaying each product and its supplier
+- [ ] Create static info table component displaying each product and its supplier
-* Create dynamic table showing products
+- [ ] Create dynamic table showing products
-  * Create inputs to add products with their expiry date
+  - [ ] Create inputs to add products with their expiry date
-  * With left and right arrow buttons marking each day, so the flourish / decay of each item can be tracked
+  - [ ] With left and right arrow buttons marking each day, so the flourish / decay of each item can be tracked